thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

         * another example of c-tf-idf : https://www.sbert.net/examples/applications/clustering/README.html
         * store the vectors in a file and reuse it to search for a card using ankiconnect to directly open the browser on a search
 * do sentenceBert and tf-idf to get vectors, L2-renormalize each then use PCA, but keep the PCA vector otherwise you can't do information retrieval
+* automatically create a phylogeny of cards based on a distance matrix and see if it's an appropriate mind map, plotly is suitable for this kind of tree
 * try to UMAP down to 1 dimension to see if you can use it to optimize the review queue, but note that distance is not conserved in UMAP and maybe PCA should be used instead
 * see if it's possible to search for a card based on a search by comparing vector similarity